-This specification establishes the criteria for water-efficient new homes under the U.S. Environmental Protection Agency's (EPA's) WaterSense® program.
+This specification establishes the criteria for water-efficient new homes under the U. S. Environmental Protection Agency's (EPA's) WaterSense® program.
 It is applicable to newly constructed homes that are:

-- Single-family homes and townhomes.

-OR

-- Residential units in multi-family buildings, three stories or less in size.

-OR

-- Residential units in multi-family buildings, including mixed-use buildings, that have independent heating, cooling, and hot water systems separate from other units.1
+- single-family homes and townhomes, three stories or less in size OR - residential units in multi-family buildings, three stories or less in size OR - residential units in multi-family buildings, including mixed-use buildings, that have independent heating, cooling, and hot water systems separate from other units

-A new home must be built by a WaterSense builder partner and meet all of the relevant criteria to become a WaterSense labeled new home.
+A new home must be built by a WaterSense builder partner and meet all of the identified criteria to become a WaterSense labeled new home.

-The intent of this specification is to reduce indoor and outdoor water usage in new residential homes, thereby lowering consumers' utility bills and encouraging water and wastewater infrastructure savings.
-EPA's goal is that WaterSense labeled new homes will use approximately 20 percent less water than a typical new home by using a combination of prescriptive and performance-based approaches identified in this specification.
+The intent of this specification is to reduce indoor and outdoor water usage in new residential homes, thereby lowering consumer utility bills and encouraging water and wastewater infrastructure savings.
+EPA's goal is that WaterSense labeled new homes will use approximately 20 percent less water than a standard new home by using a combination of prescriptive and performance-based approaches identified in this specification.

 This specification is not intended to contravene state or local codes and requirements.
 All homes, landscapes, and irrigation systems shall meet all applicable national, state, and local regulations.
 In addition, plumbing and irrigation installers shall meet all applicable state and local licensing requirements.
-Unless indicated, criteria for the individual components or products detailed in this specification do not constitute criteria to earn the WaterSense label for that component or product category.
+Unless indicated, criteria for the individual components or products specified in this specification do not constitute criteria to earn the WaterSense label for that component or product category.
 Individual component criteria are valid only in the context of this specification.